philzook58/philzook58.github.io/_posts/2019-05-21-the-beauty-of-the-cone-how-convex-cones-simplify-convex-programming.markdown

 But I think we can fix it.
 Cones are good.
-In a slight twist on the projective geometry idea, what if you only non negative multiples of rays $latex \lambda \geq 0$ as the same "point".
-You can take as a canonical plane $latex x_0 =1$ similar to the pinhole camera.
+In a slight twist on the projective geometry idea, what if you only non negative multiples of rays $ \lambda \geq 0$ as the same "point".
+You can take as a canonical plane $ x_0 =1$ similar to the pinhole camera.
 This plane can be thought of as your more ordinary affine space.
 Now half spaces touching the origin (cones) correspond to affine half spaces.
 We have a reasonable way of describing points at infinity on this plane, which correspond to rays.
 Arbitrary convex sets on this plane correspond to cones of rays.